dimakiss/RE/reversing.kr/x64 Lotto/README.md

 __After :__\
 ![](HexEditAfter.png)

-After saving the edited hex not matter what 6 numbers I put in the solution will be shown
+After saving the edited hex not matter what 6 numbers I put in the solution will be shown, and we get this massage\
 ![](solution.png)

 The key is `from_GHL2_-_!`